dylan-lang/testworks/documentation/users-guide/source/reference.rst

    :signature: define suite *suite-name* (#key *setup-function cleanup-function description*) *body* end
    :parameter suite-name: Name of the suite; a Dylan variable name.
-   :parameter setup-function: A function to perform setup before the suite starts.
+   :parameter #key setup-function: A function to perform setup before the suite starts.
-   :parameter cleanup-function: A function to perform teardown after the suite finishes.
+   :parameter #key cleanup-function: A function to perform teardown after the suite finishes.
-   :parameter description: A string describing the purpose of the suite.
+   :parameter #key description: A string describing the purpose of the suite.

    Suites provide a way to group tests and other suites into a single executable unit.
 Suites may be nested arbitrarily.